makinacorpus/drupal-ucms/docs/url.md

  *  you are generating a node canonical URL;

- *  you need to present to the user a form a site context that will alter its behavior and allow the user a specific action.
+ *  you need to redirect the user on a form in a specific site context that will alter its behavior and allow the user a specific action.

 Behaviour you should be aware of: